JamyJones/jjdgdjf/msg.md

-what is the most flexible programming language
+why is C is undermined